JadeGeek/SkinGPT-4/README.md

 ## Citation

-If you're using SkinGPT in your research or applications, please cite both SkinGPT and MiniGPT-4 using this BibTeX:
+If you're using SkinGPT-4 in your research or applications, please cite both SkinGPT-4 and MiniGPT-4 using this BibTeX:

 ```
 @misc{zhou2023skingpt,